UCI-GDIM31/class-activities-gaelp-io/README.md

 2. Components are like concerts, making classes the perfomance itself while member variables are the specific artists playing in the perfomacne which leaves the methods as the instruments being used to make the music for the performance.

+3. I believe the balls get really bright when they bounce too much because the rgb used to color them gets too high, and most likely gets so bright that it turns white since it is most likely something to do with saturation when the colors are changing.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727